boxcast/boxcast-sdk-tvos/README.md

 Import the module and initialize constants
 ```
-import { BoxCastData, BoxCastPlayerMetrics } from 'boxcast-sdk-tvos';
+import { BoxCastData, BoxCastPlayer } from 'boxcast-sdk-tvos';

 const YOUR_CHANNEL_ID = ' TODO: fill in from dashboard ';
 const YOUR_APP_NAME = ' TODO: unique identifier used for analytics ';